dvanmosselbeen/TryHackMe_writeups/chocolatefactory/README.md

 ( Created by [AndyInfosec](https://andyinfosec.com/) team for the community! )

-**WARNING: I stripped out the answers.
-By following and doing the steps described here by yourself you will get them all!
-It's all about the fun, the excitement to achieve the end goal.
-This all by doing and learning from it.**
+**WARNING: I stripped out the answers, passwords, flags and co.
+This writeup is pretty detailed.
+By following and doing the steps described here yourself you will get them all.
+The goal is to learn more about it, even if you get stuck at some point.
+Enjoy!**

 ## Table of Contents